 Geum urbanum AKA Herb bennet or Cloveroot

 - Identification 3/5 – Fairly distinctive rosettes of trifoliate rounded, lobed leaves with smaller paired leaves further down the stem.
 When the flower stems grow (up to 70cm), higher leaves are more pointed and angular, though with the same format.
 Yellow flowers have 5 petals and 5 sepals and often look small in relation to the plant.
+When flowers aren’t present, it is easy to mix up with closely related water avens (geum rivale).
+This is not a dangerous mistake, but water avens root are even finer and lack the clove flavour (though some say they have a chocolaty flavour, I have never managed to taste it).

 - Habitat – Woods and hedgerows, especially path edges